dimyme/bmwiki/3-BM-web-server:-bitboard.md

 **please fork & contribute!**        https://github.com/michrob/bitboard

 ***
+You can expose bitboard to the darkweb on an .onion-www-site using this single bash [script]( http://fossilrepos.sourceforge.net/srv.fsl/450/wiki?name=Leeres+Fossil+Repo), then you run a website like http://beamstat.com

 TODO: use the debian server deployment script for pyBM which s.o. posted somewhere and add BB to it for super-fast auto-deploy of a BM website on a headless remote server.